MikoBie/typst_template/main.typ

   #v(25%)
   + Does BMI predict political corruption?

-  + Does target know whether we are pregnant?
+  + Does Target know whether we are pregnant or not?

-  + What does Facebook know about us and how it can use it?
+  + How to talk to parents efficiently?

   + Why do we need models?

-  +
+  + Motivational examples
 ]

 #slide(title: [Before we start])[
+  #figure(qr)
 ]

 #new-section-slide("Does BMI predict political corruption?")